The trouble starts when sloppy language is used

 As regards the first complex, it should be remembered that the word climate is merely a general description, as the following quotes show and nothing has changed in this respect.

-Here after a few excerpts: http://www.whatisclimate.com/f.html (Various I-IV)
+Here are a few excerpts: http://www.whatisclimate.com/f.html (Various I-IV)

 John H. Conover, 1953, ”Climate Change as interpreted from meteorological data”, in: Harlow Shapley (ed), Climate Change Evidence, Causes, and Effects, Cambridge 1953, p.
 221-233 (221) (Various II)